polatengin/project-standards/DevContainers.md

 * VolumeName of the Docker Container
 * Name of the folder to clone the repository into the Docker Container

-After couple of minutes, [Visual Studio Code](https://code.visualstudio.com/) should be ready, you should be able to see the files from the cloned repository, also, all the extensions should be installed.
+After a couple of minutes, [Visual Studio Code](https://code.visualstudio.com/) should be ready, you should be able to see the files from the cloned repository, also, all the extensions should be installed.

 ## Sample Projects with DevContainer Configured